Peterkmb/hello-world/README.md

 # hello-world
-This is my first repository.
+This is my first repository, this is great
 I'm looking forward to learning more.